semgrep/semgrep-docs/docs/semgrep-supply-chain/setup-maven.md

 :::caution
 * Ensure that Maven is installed in the build environment that is used to generate the dependency trees.
 * Ensure that you generate dependency trees before running Semgrep.
 * This approach works for full scans.
-It does not work for [diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans) because the generated file is not tracked by git.
+It does not work for [diff-aware scans](/deployment/customize-ci-jobs#set-up-diff-aware-scans) because the generated file is not tracked by Git.
 :::

 You can perform the general steps in a local environment for testing.
 The following screenshot displays the commands running in a local environment: